 In 2015, Andrew Clark, the Director of Choral Activities at Harvard University, commissioned me to complete Mozart’s unfinished Requiem fragment in the style of Mozart.
 In the summer of 2017, I conducted a first performance at Harvard University (Boston Globe article) and in Peterborough, NH, as part of the Monadnock Music festival (The Keene Sentinel article).
 But I continued to research and work on the completion.

 In my completion, Handel's and Bach's influence on Mozart plays a key role.
+The Amen fugue, for the first time, is based on models by Bach Mozart knew.

 In July 2022, Bärenreiter published the edition, which had been delayed due to the Corona pandemic.
 A comprehensive accompanying study titled “Fact and Fiction” was also released as a downloadable PDF.
 As a center-piece, the full score includes a source-critical edition of Mozart’s Requiem fragment (hence the label URTEXT edition), with the completion serving as an alternative to Süßmayr’s version.
 Scores and vocal scores sold out within just a few months, resulting in the second edition being published the same year.
 The accompanying study Fact and Fiction will soon be released as an e-book.
 Links to more information about my studies on Mozart’s Requiem and my attempt to complete it can be found here.